cogito-lang/libcogito/README.md

 - Merge the changes into master.
 - Tag a release off of master with the new version and update the GitHub release docs.
 - Build the packages artifacts (see Building above).
-- Upload the artifacts to S3 under the `public.localytics` bucket.
+- Upload the package artifacts to the GitHub release.
 - Update the [homebrew formula](https://github.com/cogito-lang/homebrew-formulae/blob/master/Formula/cogito.rb) to point to the latest version.

 ## Credits